Strategic storytelling for thrift pieces.

 Prototyping

-Our team hosted a NYC-based experience in the Housingworks Chelsea location, that showcased stories of “personified items” and enabled customers to customize their items with embroidery and accessories.
-This demonstrated one of the actionable tactics that adds to pillars of excitement for the Housingworks brand.
+Our team hosted a live, NYC-based experience at the Housing Works Chelsea location.
+The activation featured stories of “personified items” and allowed customers to customize purchases with embroidery and accessories.
+This prototype demonstrated one actionable tactic supporting broader pillars of excitement for the Housing Works brand.

 Deliverable